Saint-Nneka/ChromeForMobileDraft/ChromeForMobile.md

 ![Google chrome settings for mobile](https://res.cloudinary.com/dvwkqsotl/image/upload/v1682932255/Photo_1682931932185_jbt0ot.png)

-Then, you can customize your settings and preferences by clicking on the  `three dots` in the top right corner of the screen and selecting `Settings`.
+Then, you can customize your settings and preferences by clicking on the  `three dots` ⋮ at the top right corner of the screen and selecting `Settings`.

 ##  3. <a name='UsingGoogleChromeonyourMobileDevice'></a>Using Google Chrome on your Mobile Device!